hypertidy/PROJ/README.md

 proj4 package.

 Because we are version 6 or above only, there is no forward/inverse transformation, only integrated source/target idioms.
-The source must be provided along with the target.
+This is the same idiomatic approach taken by the reproj package- the source must be provided as well as the target.
+When a data set has an in-built CRS projection recorded, then methods can be written for that use-case with that format.

 We can use “auth:code” forms, PROJ.4 strings, full WKT2, or the name of a CRS as found in the PROJ database, e.g “WGS84”, “NAD27”, etc. Full details are provided in the [PROJ documentation](https://proj.org/development/reference/functions.html#c.proj_create).

 ## Things to be aware of